fmanclossi/TJBot-playbook/README.md

 This is an *early* way to share it.

-I hope to find time to colelct and share student's guide and proposed exercises.
+I hope to find time to collect and share student's guide and proposed exercises.

 # License
 This project uses the [Apache License Version 2.0](LICENSE) software license.